- ADVERTISEMENT -

 Understandably, it is easy to dismiss such sightings as simply being diseased wild dogs, which prey on domesticated animals as they are easier to hunt than wild ones.
 With the Chupacabra phenomenon verging on mania in recent years, such videos are more likely wishful thinking than actual evidence.

 Yet, this is but one of the many aspects of the Chupacabra legend.
-Some videos have surfaced which appear to depict something far stranger, and quite possibly humanoid.
+Some videos, such as one filmed by a couple in Texas (4.40 in video below), have surfaced which appear to depict something far stranger, and quite possibly humanoid.
+After hearing a strange sound, they decided to turn on the camera.

 Although its authenticity is highly questionable, many have described this as a Chupacabra.